 Apple has made changes to the Intel graphics driver in the 10.12.4 update that causes issues with ARCHICAD.

-If ARCHICAD crashes during the startup process and the above mentioned workarounds cannot be accomplished, Antialiasing can be turned off manually by changing a preferences setting.
-To turn off Antialiasing in the ARCHICAD preferences file please follow the steps below:
+If ARCHICAD crashes during the startup process and the above mentioned workaround cannot be accomplished, Antialiasing can be turned off manually by changing a preferences file on your Mac.
+To turn off Antialiasing in the ARCHICAD preferences file follow the steps below:

 - Navigate to: ~/Library/Preferences/com.graphisoft.AC-64 20.0.0 INT v1.plist